Mohammad-Amirifard/Intrusion_Detection/README.md

 ```
 Step 5: Run each file you need.
 There is no necessity to run them in order.

-# Option 2: Run files on Colab or Kaggle.
+# Option 2: Run files of Notebooks folder on Colab or Kaggle.
 There is no necessity to run them in order.

 # Result